t0pd4wn/loco.sh/README.md

 ## Profiles

 *Profiles* are made of a YAML file, dotfiles, scripts and other assets.
+They are all optional and independant from each others.

 - folder structure : ```./profiles/```